pelotom/hkts/README.md

 ## Known limitations

 The type application operator `$` is able to transform most types correctly, including functions, however there are a few edge cases:
 - It can only be applied to fully-satured types, i.e. containing no (real) type parameters, only placeholders.
-This is `$` has no way of knowing whether a type parameter will ultimately be instantiated as a placeholder (even though it never should be).
+This is because `$` has no way of knowing whether a type parameter will ultimately be instantiated as a placeholder (even though it never should be).
 Use the `Fixed` type operator as described above to protect type parameters.
 - Polymorphic functions will get nerfed.
 For example:
   ```ts
   type Id = <A>(x: A) => A